 Competences (federal, regional)

 The governance structure of the apprenticeship system involves a large number of actors.
 The tasks and competences in both the company-based part as well as the school-based part are divided among several bodies on federal, regional and local levels.
-Leading ministry for the company-based part is the the Ministry for Digital and Economic Affairs, for the school-based part it is the Ministry of Education, Science and Research.
+Leading ministry for the company-based part is the Ministry for Digital and Economic Affairs, for the school-based part it is the Ministry of Education, Science and Research.
 The social partners that fulfil key tasks both regarding contents and administration of apprenticeship training play a particularly important role.

 History of the apprenticeship system